List of Disenchantment characters: Luci

-Lucille (voiced by Eric André), also known as Luci, is Bean's "personal demon" as he calls himself.
-He is a black imp-like creature who was sent from the mysterious kingdom of Maru, as it is revealed in part two, and he develops a close friendship with both Elfo and Bean, even going to the lengths of sacrificing his immortality to betray his fellow demons and save Elfo, who died in part one.
+"Luci" Lucille Lucifer Jr. DCLXVI, Son of Satan (voiced by Eric André) is Bean's "personal demon" as he calls himself.
+He is a secretly morally-good (though wanting to be evil) black imp-like creature who was sent from the mysterious kingdom of Maru, as it is revealed in part two, and he develops a close friendship with both Elfo and Bean, even going to the lengths of sacrificing his immortality to betray his fellow demons and save Elfo, who died in part one.
 Luci is often seen smoking, and makes witty remarks and insults in addition to eating dead birds whole.

 Luci was sent from Maru by Emperor Cloyd and his sister Rebecca to spy on Bean and corrupt her to be willing to go with Dagmar and become the new queen of Maru, but Luci grows close to Bean and Elfo, developing a really deep friendship with them, and even leaves Maru for them.

 At the end of part three, Luci is decapitated by a secret elevator in Dreamland and ends up in Heaven, where he is greeted by God and Jerry.

 In part four, Luci manages to convince God to send Jerry back to Earth.
 When Jerry is sent back down to Earth, he sneaks out of Heaven through Jerry.
 Thanks to the trogs giving his body without a head trog juice, he gets wings.

+In part five, he is revealed to be the son of Satan; in the series finale, Satan decides to cross his name out of the Book of the Dead along with that of Bean and Mora, granting them all true immortality.